- 3 Beds

 Keeping Up With Residents' Expectations

 New development brings new home buyers to the city.
 And today's property seekers demand high lifestyle amenities.
 North Richland Hills delivers by welcoming future residents with revitalized city government offerings like a public library and recreation center.
+And there are more than 800 acres of parkland, 30 miles of hike and bike trails, the award winning Iron Horse Golf Course and NRH2O Family Water Park available for locals.

 Things To Do In NRH